Stew of chicken hearts and liver (hachee)

 The recipe requires either heart or liver, but I’m going to use both today.
-My local butcher placed them right next to each other on display: I couldn’t resist.
-Chicken Hearts are delicious.
-They are slightly firmer than liver.
+My local butcher placed them next to each other on display: I couldn’t resist.
+Chicken hearts are delicious.
+They are slightly firmer than the liver.

 Beb’s hashee contains laksa.
 She means noodles.
 Laksa is known in Malaysia as a spicy noodle soup.
 This hashee actually looks a lot like that dish.
 Only it’s not pedis (spicy).

 Because I have a kilo of meat in total, I double the ingredients in my dish.
 Here’s Beb’s original recipe.
 Her recipe is enough for 2-3 people and is ready in 45 minutes.

 Hachee with chicken hearts #313 translated from Beb Vuyk’s Groot Indonesisch Kookboek, page 263.

 - 20 grams laksa

 - 1/6 block santen (coconut cream)